go-slog/awesome-slog/CONTRIBUTING.md

 Thank you for contributing to this project! ❤️

-Please take a few minutes to read this guide before opening an pull request.
+Please take a few minutes to read this guide before opening a pull request.

 The purpose of this project is to help people find resources related to the recently (as of the time of this writing) added `log/slog` package to the standard library.